clementB94/dashboard_python/README.md

 ![image](https://user-images.githubusercontent.com/81488993/138504283-02ada97f-4d7e-4f01-98f8-a1e35ff3836f.png)

-Here we can see that United States are the strongest nation in the Olympic Games, they are folowed by the Soviet Union whiche no longer exist since 30 years, it does mean that during their 68 years of existence they were enough dominant to not be outdated.
+Here we can see that United States are the strongest nation in the Olympic Games, they are folowed by the Soviet Union which no longer exist since 30 years, it does mean that during their 68 years of existence they were enough dominant to not be outdated.
 Further there is East Germany which is in almost in the same case.
 Overall we see that Western countries are the strongest even if China, Japan and South Korea are well positionned.

 ## Total amount of medals by region